Click here for Editorial Guidelines

 A special section including shorter pieces welcomes artists’ writings, interviews, performance and book reviews, festival reports, etc.

-Please send a 300-word abstract and a 150-word bio-biblio to firstname.lastname@example.org or to the Managing Editor (email@example.com).
+Please send a 300-word abstract and a 150-word bio-biblio to the Managing Editors (firstname.lastname@example.org and email@example.com).

 Fall issue article submission deadline: 1 July

 All selected articles will be sent to external reviewers for double blind peer review.

 Special section pieces: 3,000–8,000 words.